What is Performance Appraisal?

 1. When Does an Organization Conduct Performance Appraisal?

 Ideally, an appraisal is a continuing and ongoing process conducted together by meetings at regular intervals.
-In the entire working year, the managers are engaged with the employee to achieve goals, note the progress, and give feedback.
+In the entire working year, the managers are engaged with the employee to achieve goals, note the progress, and also give feedback.
 Appraisals usually take place every 6 or 12 months.
 The appraisal duration and procedure may vary from organization to organization.
 There’s also a case where if the company is experiencing a good amount of growth they may conduct quarterly reviews, to keep the employee closer to the organization’s goals.

 2. What is a 360-Degree Appraisal?